fluree/docs.flur.ee/src/content/docs/start/ui.md

 ### Configure

-On later downloadable versions of FlureeDB, there is no built-in username and password.
+On later downloadable versions of Fluree, there is no built-in username and password.
 When you go to the interface, you will need to specify a network, master database, and port.

 <p class="text-center">
 <img  style="height: 400px; width: 650px"  src="https://s3.amazonaws.com/fluree-docs/config_options.png" alt="Form with the heading, 'Config Settings', and three fields: 'network', 'master database', and 'port'.">